Cheating and Plagiarism

 Cheating and plagiarism in connection with an academic program at the university may warrant two separate and distinct courses of disciplinary action that may be applied concurrently in response to a violation of this policy:

 Academic sanctions are concerned with the student's grades and are the responsibility of the instructor involved.
-Punitive sanctions are concerned with the student's records and status on campus and shall be the responsibility of the university president or designated representative.
-The Coordinator of Judiciary Procedures shall be the president's representative in matters of student discipline.
+Student conduct sanctions are concerned with the student's records and status on campus and shall be the responsibility of the university president or designated representative.
+The Director for the Center for Student Rights and Responsibilities shall be the president's representative in matters of student discipline.